F1404/F1404/README.md

 ### What I'm using ? 🛠

-I'm working on AWS-DevOps.
+I am AWS-DevOps Trainee.
 <br/>

-- Python, HTML5, CSS3, Linux, SQL, Git, GitHub
+- Python, HTML5, CSS3, Linux, SQL, Git, GitHub, Jira

 - 💬 Ask  me about anything that you want to learn